-- FMCSA CDL and PRISM audits every 3 4 years
+• FMCSA - CDL and PRISM audits every 3 - 4 years

-- IFTA 3-4 year audit cycle by IFTA, Inc.

-- IRP IRP Inc. every 4-5 years
+- IFTA 3-4 year audit cycle by IFTA, Inc. - IRP IRP Inc. every 4-5 years c) Office of Internal Audit

-c) Office of Internal Audit
+During fiscal year 2010, the Office of Internal Audit:

-In FY 09, the Office of Internal Audits performed audits on 18 of the 69 field offices located throughout the state (27%), as well as performed 1 follow-up audits to ensure that adequate corrective actions have been taken.
-Additionally, Internal Audit assisted the Office of Integrity and Accountability with 4 investigations involving potential fraud and employee wrongdoing, assisted Field Administration in the development of a self-assessment process to ensure that the field offices were complying with applicable policies, procedures, laws and regulations, reviewed 48 field office self-assessments to evaluate the effectiveness of the assessment process and to determine if a more detailed review or internal audit should be performed, performed a consultative reviews requested by executive management of the department's warehouse inventory and bulk vehicle titling processes, and actively participated and consulted on numerous internal committees regarding the development of policies, business rules and internal controls.
+- Performed 5 audits of the department's 69 field offices throughout the state. - Provided technical assistance as needed to the department's Office of Integrity and Accountability during investigations involving potential fraud or employee wrong-doing. - Assisted Field Administration in the development of a self-assessment process to ensure that the department's field offices were complying with applicable policies, procedures, laws, and regulations. - Reviewed 24 field office self-assessments to evaluate the effectiveness of the assessment process and to determine whether a more detailed review or additional internal audit should be performed. - Performed consultative reviews, requested by management, of the department's warehouse inventory, time sheet accountability, cell phone charges, and research of deeds and plats of SCDMV property. - Assisted Procurement Manager with the development of RFP to obtain an audit firm to perform agreed upon accountability procedures on vendors who purchase driver's license and vehicle data from SCDMV. - Participated and consulted on numerous committees to assist management in the development of agency policies, procedures, and internal controls.